withastro/docs/src/pages/en/core-concepts/endpoints.md

 ## Static File Endpoints
 To create a custom endpoint, add a `.js` or `.ts` file to the `/pages` directory.
 The `.js` or `.ts` extension will be removed during the build process, so the name of the file should include the extension of the data you want to create.
 For example, `src/pages/data.json.ts` will build a `/data.json` endpoint.

-Endpoints export a `get` function (optionally `async`) that recieves an object with two properties (`params` and `request`) as its only argument.
+Endpoints export a `get` function (optionally `async`) that receives an object with two properties (`params` and `request`) as its only argument.
 It returns an object with a `body`, and Astro will call this at build time and use the contents of the body to generate the file.

 ```js
 // Example: src/pages/builtwith.json.ts